Donate to the Colorado Scientific Society

 The Colorado Scientific Society is a 501(c)(3) tax-exempt, non-profit, charitable organization.

-To mail us the donation, please print, fill out and send us the Colorado Scientific Society Donation Form (PDF) with your check to the address on the form.
+Print the Colorado Scientific Society Donation Form (PDF) and it and your check to the address on the form.

-• Click on the SUBMIT at the bottom of the form.
+• Click the SUBMIT button at the bottom.

-• After payment is made, PayPal will show your receipt.
+• When payment is made, PayPal shows your receipt.

-• Click on the “Return to Merchant” button at the bottom to return to the Colorado Scientific Society website, which reports your PayPal payment for our transaction log.
+• Click the “RETURN TO MERCHANT” button at the bottom to return to the ColoSciSoc website.
+This records your payment on our online log.

 Address

 The Colorado Scientific Society is a 501(c)(3) non-profit, charitable, tax-exempt organization.
-Your donation may be tax deductable.
+Your donation is tax deductible.

 Used to support the Society’s monthly meetings, newsletter, field trips, website, annual Emmons Lecture, invited speaker honorarium, and special activities.